-Table 2B-Special provisions for certain offices Item Column 1 Office Column 2 Special provision 1 Chairperson, Deputy Chairperson and Member of the Australian Competition and Consumer Commission (ACCC) Despite the official travel determination, the ACCC may put in place arrangements for Members' travel to Canberra that are more cost effective than the travel entitlements they are otherwise entitled to under this determination.
+Table 2B-Special provisions for certai n offices Item Column 1 Column 2 Office Special provision 1 Chairperson, Deputy Chairperson and Member of the Australian Competition and Consumer Commission (ACCC) Despite the official travel determination, the ACCC may put in place arrangements for Members' travel to Canberra that are more cost effective than the travel entitlements they are otherwise entitled to under this determination.
 2 Solicitor-General While Dr Stephen Donaghue QC does not establish his principal place of residence in Canberra, he will be paid an annualised amount of \$34,500 per year instead of the travel allowance provided for by Division 2 of Part 4 of the official travel determination that would otherwise be payable for travel to Canberra.
-3 Chief Executive Officer, National Disability Insurance Scheme Launch Transition Agency Total remuneration for Mr Roberto De Luca is \$724,120 per year for the initial term of his appointment, until 27 August 2020.
-4 National Disability Insurance Total remuneration for Mr Graeme Head is \$541,010 per

-Table 2B-Special provisions for certain offices Item Column 1 Column 2 Office Special provision Scheme Quality and Safeguards Commissioner year for the initial term of his appointment, until 30 June 2021.
-5 Chief Executive Officer, Australian Curriculum, Assessment and Reporting Authority Total remuneration for Mr David de Carvalho is \$450,090 per year for the term of his appointment, until 3 March 2022.
-6 President, Australian Human Rights Commission Total remuneration for Emeritus Professor Rosalind Croucher is \$463,710 per year for the initial term of her appointment, until 29 July 2024.
-7 Chief Executive Officer, North Queensland Livestock Industry Recovery Agency The Hon Shane Stone will receive an additional fixed loading of \$100,000 per year for the term of his appointment, until 29 February 2024.
-8 Chief Executive Officer, Comcare Total remuneration for Ms Sue Weston is \$452,640 per year for the term of her appointment, until 7 April 2024.
-9 Chief Executive Officer, Innovation and Science Australia Dr Charlie Day will receive an additional fixed loading of \$50,000 per year, until 25 November 2019.
-10 Chief Executive Officer, Infrastructure and Project Financing Agency Ms Leilani Frew will receive an additional fixed loading of \$75,000 for the term of her appointment, until 9 December 2022.
-11 Chief Executive Officer, Infrastructure Australia Ms Romilly Madew will receive an additional fixed loading of \$75,000 per year, until 29 April 2022.
-12 Chief Executive Officer, Northern Australia Infrastructure Facility Total remuneration for the Chief Executive Officer is \$435,720 per year until 30 June 2021, during the financial assistance phase prescribed in section 8 of the Northern Australia Infrastructure Facility Act 2016.
-13 Chief Executive Officer, Tertiary Education Quality and Standards Agency Total remuneration for Mr Anthony McClaran is \$415,680 per year for the initial term of his appointment, until 9 October 2020.
-14 Chief Executive, National Capital Authority Ms Sally Barnes will receive an additional fixed loading of \$55,380 for the initial term of her appointment, until 10 February 2023.
-15 Administrator, Christmas and Cocos (Keeling) Islands Despite the official travel determination, the Administrator and any immediate family members normally resident with the Administrator on Christmas Island are entitled to 2 return economy class fares per year each between their home and work base.
-16 Australian Electoral Officer for Queensland Total remuneration for Mr Thomas Ryan is \$283,350 per year for the initial term of his appointment, until 2 September 2020.
-17 Director, Classification Board and Deputy Director, Classification Board On any occasion when the Deputy Director acts as Director, the Deputy Director is entitled to the remuneration and other conditions determined for the Director.
-18 Director, Tuition Protection Service Total remuneration for Mr Vipan Mahajan is \$277,210 per year.
+3 Chief Executive Officer, Australian Curriculum, Assessment and Reporting Authority Total remuneration for Mr David de Carvalho is \$450,090 per year, until 3 March 2022.
+4 President, Australian Human Rights Commission Total remuneration for Emeritus Professor Rosalind Croucher is \$463,710 per year, until 29 July 2024.
+5 Coordinator-General, National Recovery and Resilience Agency The Hon Shane Stone will receive an additional fixed loading of \$100,000 per year for the term of his appointment, until 29 February 2024.
+6 Chief Executive Officer, Comcare Total remuneration for Ms Sue Weston is \$463,298 for the period beginning on 20 April 2021 and ending on 20 April 2022.
+7 Chief Executive Officer, Infrastructure Australia Ms Romilly Madew will receive an additional fixed loading of \$75,000 per year, until 29 April 2022.
+8 Chief Executive, National Capital Authority Ms Sally Barnes will receive an additional fixed loading of \$55,380 for the initial term of her appointment, until 10 February 2023.
+9 Administrator, Christmas and Cocos (Keeling) Islands Despite the official travel determination, the Administrator and any immediate family members normally resident with the Administrator on Christmas Island are entitled to 2 return economy class fares per year each between their home and work base.
+10 Director, Classification Board and Deputy Director, Classification Board On any occasion when the Deputy Director acts as Director, the Deputy Director is entitled to the remuneration and other conditions determined for the Director.
+11 Director, Tuition Protection Service Total remuneration for Mr Vipan Mahajan is \$277,210 per year.
+12 Administrative Appeals Tribunal (AAT) (former member, Migration Review Tribunal (MRT)) and Administrative Appeals Tribunal (former member, Refugee Review Tribunal (RRT)) This instrument applies to a full-time office holder of the AAT who is a former member of the MRT or the RRT and is covered by item 5 of Schedule 9 to the Tribunals Amalgamation Act 2015 (i.e. for the remaining balance of the former member's term of appointment that commenced before 1 July 2015).